-President Buhari receives the 82 released Chibok girls - Nigeria Today
+President Buhari receives 82 released Chibok girls - Nigeria Today

-President Buhari receives the 82 released Chibok girls
+President Buhari receives 82 released Chibok girls

 The 82 Chibok girls who were released by the Boko Haram sect on Saturday and subsequently flown to the Federal Capital Territory, Abuja, have been received by President Buhari at his official residence at the Presidential Villa, Abuja.